top of page

 Polish Air Force

-Marian Pisarek was born on 3rd January 1912 at Losie near Radzymin, east of Warsaw in Poland.
-He was educated at Radzymin, Chelm and Warsaw.
+Marian Pisarek was born to Adam Pisarek and Marianna (nee Chotkiewicz) on 3rd January 1912 at Losie near Radzymin, east of Warsaw, Poland.
+He was educated at Radzymin, Chelm, and Warsaw.
+In 1932 he commenced his military service and spent two years in the infantry.

 He volunteered for the air force in 1934 and a year later graduated from flying school and was posted to the 6th Aviation Regiment in Lviv.
 He was later sent for further training at the Air Firing and Bombing School at Grudziadz.
 He then went to the 4th Aviation Regiment in Torun.

-On 29th April 1942, the wing was attacked over Le Touquet/Boulogne by a formation of JG 26 Fw 190's.
-Squadron Leader Piotr Ozyra (of 317 Sqn) and Wing Commander Pisarek (in Spitfire BM307) were shot down and killed.
-He was shot down by a Fw190, and his body was never recovered.
+In April 1942, Pisarek was made Wing Commander of the 1st Polish Fighter Wing at Northolt (consisting of 303, 316, and 317 Squadrons).
+A few days later, the wing was attacked over Le Touquet/Boulogne in France by a formation of JG 26 Fw 190's.
+Squadron Leader Piotr Ozyra (of 317 Squadron) and Wing Commander Pisarek were shot down and killed.
+Pisarek was probably shot down by the Commander of II/JG 26, Htpm.
+Joachim Müncheberg.

-He was awarded:
+Pisarek was awarded:

-• The Cross of Valour - four times
+• the Cross of Valour (four times)

-• The Air Force Medal 1939-45
+• the Air Force Medal 1939-45

-• The Field Pilot Badge
+• the Field Pilot Badge, and

-• Distinguished Flying Cross (United Kingdom)
+• the British Distinguished Flying Cross

 Copyright: Pisarek family